 Pursuant to art.
 142 of Law 3655/2008, working mothers (who are insured in the national Insurance Body (I.K.A) are entitled to an additional maternity leave of six months.
-This leave begins after the expiry of Lochia leave (nine weeks after the childbirth) and depending on the case before or after the completion of the Breastfeeding and Childcare Leave (in the form of reduced working hours or as a continuous paid leave).
+This leave begins before or after the expiry of Lochia leave (nine weeks after the childbirth) and the completion of the Breastfeeding and Childcare Leave

+(in the form of reduced working hours or as a continuous paid leave).